graphprotocol/rfcs/rfcs/0000-error-handling.md

 ## Summary

-Synced subgraphs no longer stop syncing on errors.
-Failed subgraphs return an error along with the data when queried.
+Synced subgraphs no longer halt on mapping errors, but are marked as unhealthy.
+Unhealthy subgraphs return an error along with the data when queried.

 The indexing status API is improved and documented.

 ## Goals & Motivation

 Currently, an error in a WASM trigger handler will cause a subgraph to be marked as failed and stop syncing.
-The proposal is for it still be marked as failed, but discard any changes made by the failed handler and attempt to continue.
-In the cases where the failure is catastrophic and all handlers start failing, this will not do much, but in the cases where the subgraph can continue operational with a bit of missing data, this will allow applications to continue running on up-to-date data and give developers more time to fix their subgraph.
+The proposal is for it to discard any changes made by the failed handler, mark the subgraph with the new 'unhealthy' status and continue syncing.
+In the cases where the error is catastrophic and all handlers start erroing, this will not do much, but in the cases where the subgraph can continue operational with a bit of missing data, this will allow applications to continue running on up-to-date data and give developers more time to fix their subgraph.

-Less catastrophic failures do have a downside: It's harder to notice that anything is wrong at all.
-We'll include an error in the graphql response for failed subgraphs.
+Less catastrophic errors do have a downside: It's harder to notice that anything is wrong at all.
+We'll include an error in the graphql response for unhealthy and failed subgraphs.
 We will improve and document the indexing status API, so that developers can programmatically check details on a subgraph's health and build their own alerts and dashboards.

 ## Urgency